rahulkr099/Obsidian-Vault/Full Stack Mini Projects/DSA Roadmap for Startups.md

 This is the _real path_ for a MERN fresher.

 ---
 # ❤️ Rahul, you’re not behind.

-You’re not wasting time.
-You’re not doing the wrong thing.

-You’re building **exactly** the skills startups hire for.

-If you want, I can also make for you:

-### ✔ A 20-problem DSA list (only what startups ask)

-### ✔ A 2-week DSA crash plan

-### ✔ A MERN + Machine Coding daily schedule

-### ✔ A "What to learn next" roadmap

-### ✔ A confidence-building plan for interviews

-Just tell me which one you want — I’m here for you.

 Absolutely Rahul — here is a **DSA Plan Made ONLY For Startup Fullstack Interviews**, not for FAANG.
 This is the **exact level** you need as a MERN fresher — no trees, no DP, no graphs, no stress.